 Jason Ur and Jeffrey Blossom, Harvard University

-Jeff Allenby, Chesapeake Conservancy; and Lucas Joppa and Nebojsa Jojic, Microsoft Research
+Jeff Allenby, Chesapeake Conservancy; Lucas Joppa and Nebojsa Jojic, Microsoft Research

 Jacki Klancher, Todd Guenther, and Darran Wells, Central Wyoming College